 Israel Itinerary 10 Days – Combine both cities with the beach in 10 days.
 Tel Aviv (4 days), Jerusalem (3 days), Dead Sea or Masada (1 night), Eilat (2 nights).

 Israel Itinerary 14 Days – Tel Aviv (4 nights), Haifa (1 night), Tiberias (1 night) for the Sea of Galilee, Jerusalem (3 nights), Dead Sea or Masada (2 nights), Eilat (3 nights)

 If you need a guide book for your travels we recommend both Lonely Planet, and Rough Guides.
 Covering where to go and when to go, things not to miss, itineraries, traveling around Israel, festivals and events, history, and maps, they are the most comprehensive guides on the market.
 If you prefer other brands click here for all Israel guide books.

 If you are planning on travelling to Israel for the first time, the Lonely Planet Israel & the Palestinian Territories covers topics such as: highlights and itineraries, cultural insights including history, the best places in Israel to visit, as well as people and politics.
 They also include essential information, how to travel Israel, how to avoid the crowds and unsafe areas as well as insider tips so you can make the most of your time in Israel.
 They’re your travel Bible.

 You can visit Israel at any time as it has a Mediterranean climate but if you are planning on spending some time at the beach avoid November to March which are the winter months where it is colder and also rainy.

-The best time to go to Israel is May, June or September and October when the temperatures aren’t as hot as July and August.
+The best time for traveling in Israel is in May, June or September and October when the temperatures aren’t as hot as July and August.

-This chart shows the average maximum day temperatures for Jerusalem (from January to December).
-Find out the weather for other areas here (under ‘all destinations at the bottom.’)
+The chart below shows the average Israel climate for Jerusalem (from January to December).
+Find out the weather for other areas here (under ‘all Israel destinations at the bottom.’)

 Travel Insurance For Israel